 You can also add a section on your invoice under “Terms” that outlines your preferred method of payment along with your bank account details, address and name.
 If you are sending your invoice abroad, make sure to add your IBAN/BIC.

 With Pomelo Pay, you’ll also be able to send your customer a payment link, allowing them to complete payment on the spot just by filling in their card details.
-It’s more secure than taking card details on the phone, and your customer can rest assured that no platform will store their card details.
+It’s more secure than taking card details on the phone, and your customer will have no peace of mind that no platform will store their card details.

 Here is an example of an invoice from the FreeAgent website (they offer some free templates to download):

-Remember that your invoice represents your business, so it’s worth putting some effort into how your invoice appears and making it look professional.
+Remember that your invoice represents your business, so it’s worth putting some effort into how your invoice appears so it looks professional.
 You can choose to add your logo, your tagline and anything you feel represents your business best.